 Enroll your property in Vermont's Use Value Appraisal (Current Use) Program.
-Eligible private lands of at least 25 acres with long-term forest or conservation management plans are appraised at a lower tax basis than those of residential or commercial development value.
+Eligible private lands of at least 25 acres with long-term forest or conservation management plans are appraised based on use value rather than on residential or commercial development value.